Talk to Engineer

 Nocardia High grease and oil

-Microscopic observation remains one of the most reliable diagnostic tools used in wastewater treatment plant operation.
+Microscopic examination remains one of the most reliable diagnostic tools used in wastewater treatment plant operation.

 Practical Plant-Level Indicators

-Before bulking becomes severe, operators usually observe several warning signs:
+Before bulking becomes severe, plant operators typically observe several early warning signs:

 • Increasing SVI values